Isosaari: The grave of George Quinnell

 The grave of the English Able seaman George Quinnell is located on Isosaari.
 He participated in 1855 in what is in Finland known as the Åland War, the British and French naval campaign on the shores of Finland in connection with the Crimean War, as part of the crew of HMS Amphion (1846).
-The Amphion was trying to sound the Viipuri Channel, but encountered fire from both Santahamina and Matosaari in Laajasalo, as well as from five gun boats.
+The Amphion was trying to sound the Viipuri Channel, but encountered fire from both Santahamina and Samu Matosaari in Laajasalo, as well as from five gun boats.
 One cannonball from Santahamina hit Quinnell in the head, and took it to the sea.
 The corpse was identified from the insignia.
 He was one of the few British casualties in the operation in the Helsinki waters.
 The body was buried in Isosaari, as the dead could not be transported home without serious health hazards.
 Quinnell was 35 when he died.

 A wooden cross was placed on the grave, with the text: "Sacred to the memory of George Quinnell.
 I. H. S." Towards the end of the century, a British wife of a Finnish merchant erected a permanent stone on the grave, on to which the text was copied.
 Representatives of the Royal Navy and the British ambassador to Finland with his spouse have placed a wreath on the grave on the occasions of the 100th and 150th anniversaries of the battle.
 Tradition says that Quinnell's widow haunts the grave, which has now become a site of interest for tourists.